rollthecloudinc/quell/README.md

 # Behind the Name

-A Druid is a small, portable web app optimized for the cloud that follows five core principles.
+Any D R U I D is a small, portable web app optimized for the cloud that follows five core principles.

 * D ependable
   * Highly available, infinitely scalable with low-latency across all tiers.